dart-lang/site-www/src/_tutorials/web/low-level-html/connect-dart-html.md

 Let's deconstruct it.

-`querySelector()` is a top-level function provided by the Dart HTML library that gets an `Element?` object from the DOM matching the passed in specifier.
+`querySelector()` is a top-level function provided by the Dart HTML library that gets an `Element?` object from the DOM.

 {% prettify dart tag=pre+code %}
 [!querySelector!]('#RipVanWinkle')!.text = 'Wake up, sleepy head!';
 {% endprettify %}

-In this example, the argument passed to the function, `'#RipVanWinkle'`, is a string literal containing the CSS selector that identifies the object.
+The argument to `querySelector()` is a string containing a CSS selector that identifies the object.
 Most commonly CSS selectors specify classes, identifiers, or attributes.
 We'll look at these in more detail later, when we add a CSS file to the mini app.